bmarolleau/ocp-nodejs-ibmi/README.md

 ```
 SNDPTFORD PTFID((SF99701))
 ```

+# License
+MIT License.
+See file `LICENSE` in root of this repo.

+## Contribution Agreement
+If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
+You are also implicitly verifying that all code is your original work.

 #Who Was Here
 The following people have taken the time to learn how to do a Git fork and pull request on IBM i.
 Well done!